ClementNerma/NightOS/docs/specs/shell-scripting.md

 #### `command.fallible()`

 Run the command and fail if the status code after exit is not 0.
+Equivalent to calling the command with simple parenthesis like `cmd()`.

 #### `command.ret_str() -> string`